 FRIAA FireSmart Program projects can include activities related to any of the seven disciplines that make up FireSmart:

-- Vegetation/Fuel management e.g., fuel breaks, thinning and pruning, vegetation removal/reduction and conversion to more fire-resistant species);
+- Vegetation management (e.g. modification of wildland fuels (vegetation that can contribute to wildfire) for the purpose of mitigating the potential intensities and impact of wildfire through fuel breaks, thinning and pruning, vegetation removal/reduction and conversion to more fire-resistant species);

 FRIAA FireSmart endeavours to offer funding opportunities twice a year, typically in the summer and winter, subject to funding availability.
-Funding opportunities are open to Alberta communities and municipalities, First Nations, Metis Settlements and Locals and other eligible organizations.
+Funding opportunities are prioritized for Alberta communities and municipalities, First Nations, Metis Settlements and Locals and on occasion, other eligible organizations may be funded.

-For more information on FireSmart principles and FireSmart Alberta, please visit their website.
+For more information on the FireSmart disciplines and principles, please visit the FireSmart Alberta website.

 Link below to a sample of FRIAA funded projects: